 - When there is a large amount of urine leakage

-Ninkatec provides quality home care solutions for a variety of conditions, such as dementia, cancer, stroke recovery and long-term elderly care.
+Ninkatec provides quality home care solutions for a variety of conditions, such as dementia, cancer, stroke recovery, transitional care after surgery and long-term elderly care.
 From monitoring patients remotely to visiting them at home, we offer different home care plans based on your needs.
-With a team of medical experts, you can trust us with the well-being of your loved ones.
+With a team of medical experts and experienced nurses, you can trust us with the well-being of your loved ones.
+Learn home care tips for bedsore care and prevention, NG tube care, wound care and stoma care at home in our series of caregiver’s guides here.
 Check out Ninkatec’s Nursing Care services for details of the nursing procedures we carry out for patients in the comfort of their homes including changing and insertion of catheter.

 *The above guide is provided for informational purposes only, and does not substitute for professional medical instructions.
 Patients and caregivers are recommended to seek and follow guidance from their healthcare professionals for their personal case.